Skip Global navigation and goto content

 Any warm blooded animal can get rabies.
 Raccoons, bats, domestic cats, foxes, bobcats, skunks, and otters are the animals most often found infected with rabies in Florida.
 Rabies can also infect coyotes, wolves, dogs, ferrets, horses, farm animals, other animals, and humans.
 Reptiles and fish do not get rabies.

 At the end of the rabies virus infection, a rabid animal or human secretes the virus in their saliva (spit).
-Another animal or human can be infected if the rabid animal bites or scratches them or if virus laden saliva immediately contacts a mucous membrane or broken skin.
+Another animal or human can be infected if the rabid animal bites or scratches them, or if virus laden saliva immediately contacts a mucous membrane or broken skin.
 The virus will also be found in other tissues of the rabid animal.
 A person with sores or cuts on their hands can be infected while butchering an infected animal.
 Hunters should wear rubber gloves and eye protection when handling and butchering any wild mammal.

 Animals may secrete the rabies virus in their saliva before they have symptoms of the disease.
 Wild animals may move slowly or act as if they are tame.
 They may seem “drunk.”
 Rabid animals may also be aggressive and try to attack or bite.
-Some signs of rabies in animals are:

 • changes in behavior